When Joe Biden is sworn in, what could be on the agenda for the Fine Wine market?

 An FT article (posted on 22 Sep 2020) quoted Biden's top foreign policy adviser as saying that Biden would end the artificial trade war that President Trump launched against the EU.

-As a result of a number of factors, including a WTO ruling against France on support it provides to Airbus, the US imposed a 25% tariff on wines from France, Germany, Spain and the UK with alcohol levels below 14%.
+As a result of a number of factors, including a WTO ruling against France on support it provides to Airbus, the US imposed a 25% tariff on wines from France, Germany, Spain and the UK with wine alcohol percentage levels below 14%.
 Bordeaux wines were particularly hit.

 Although US retailers initially absorbed the additional costs, the prices to US consumers eventually rose.
 There are also rumours that some producers even had their wines made in a style that kept them over 14% alcohol to avoid the tariffs.